Grand Mosque courtyard Glimpses of the World

-One of the things I have promised myself to visit if I ever set foot onto Emirates’ soil, is the Sheikh Zayed Grand Mosque in Abu Dhabi.
-There was a TV documentary that I have seen a couple of years back about the way the Mosque was built and it looked so grand and surreal, that it surely rushed up to my Top 20 bucket list.
-And look, there I was, in Dubai, less than 150 kilometers from Abu Dhabi!
+One of the things I promised myself to do if I ever set foot on Emirati soil was to visit the Sheikh Zayed Grand Mosque in Abu Dhabi.
+I watched a TV documentary a couple of years ago about how the mosque was built, and it looked so grand and surreal that it quickly climbed to my Top 20 bucket list.
+And there I was, in Dubai, just 150 kilometers away from Abu Dhabi!

 Highway through the desert